danicota/class-6-exercise-part-1/README.md

-What year was Github founded?
 Where is Github's HQ?
-How many users does Github currently have?
+Answer: San Francisco